SkyViewBlobio/website-master-Practice/README.md

 # Use it if you like
-- its free to use my base
+- You are 100% free to use my base for your own practice purpose.